corporalrivalle/CECS443_SoftMNG_Team_2/README.md

  - from datetime import datetime
     - usd to implement all the time related features of the product.
  - from pprint import pprint
-    - allowws us to print and display arbitrary data that would usable be "ugly" into a more human readable form
+    - allows us to print and display arbitrary data that would usable be "ugly" into a more human readable form
  - import pymongo
     - used to connect to our systems mongo database
  - from Utilities import Utilities